enkidevs/curriculum/lua/roblox-studio/events-application/events-application-iii.md

 lavaVar.Touched:Connect(function(part)
   local avatar = part.Parent  --using local since its used only for this event function if avatar:FindFirstChild("Humanoid") then
     avatar.Humanoid.Health = 50
   end
 end)
 ```

 In the code above, the event will cause... ???

 - The player's health to hit 50 when it touches the object, but it won't drop any lower.
-- The player to lose 50 hp everytime they touch lava
+- The player to lose 50 hp every time they touch lava
 - The player to die after 50 seconds of touching lava
-- The player to gain 50 hp everytime they touch lava
+- The player to gain 50 hp every time they touch lava